 Produced from roughly 1890 to 1935.
-Source of the name is uncertain, but, although sometimes said to be likely inspired by early 20th century wartime patriotism, unlikely given the line's inception in the late 19th century design of the early pieces appears to refute that.
+Source of the name is uncertain, but, although sometimes said to be inspired by early 20th century wartime patriotism, unlikely given the line's inception in the late 19th century.
 Made at different points in time either with just name, p/n, and size number, or with more elaborate inscriptions.
 Earliest examples have outside heat ring, evolving later to inset.
 Unusual among the economy brands in that the later, fully marked pieces include a size #5 and a #6, both highly valued as collectibles.

 Made 1914 to 1940.
 Likely chosen as a generic, patriotic name.
 Different designs vary in trademark placement or add the Wagner stylized logo, but with the exception of some rarely-seen smooth bottoms, all were of outside heat ring design.
 Online sellers occasionally erroneously claim the National brand was a predecessor of or a company acquired by Wagner, perhaps the result of confusion with an unrelated brand of steel skillets seen marked National.

 (Wapak Hollow Ware Co., Wapakoneta, OH)

 Estimated production 1912 to 1926.
 Amusingly, named using the remaining syllables of the name of the city of manufacture not used for the main brand.
 Simply marked with name in block letters and size number.

 Curiously, in the cases of Miami, Victor, and National, there were for a time produced pieces bearing both of the names and/or trademarks of the main brand and the economy.
 Had Wapak survived past 1926, they might have done the same.
 These are referred to as "dual logo" pieces, or, in the case of Victor, as being "fully marked".